 What to Grow?

-Many different varieties will grow but we’ve listed some of the easier ones below.
+Many different varieties of produce will work in containers but we’ve listed some of the easier ones below.
 However, you can grow just about anything but you may need to think outside of the box and go vertical with trellises and other support mechanisms.

 Beans of all types grow very well in containers.
 For those who want to give container gardening a try, the most practical variety of beans to grow are bush beans.